DRY ROT CONTROL

 • Fruiting bodies are a soft, fleshy pancake or bracket with an orange-ochre surface.
 The surface has wide pores.

 • Rust red coloured spore dust originating from the fruiting bodies.
-Commonly described as looking like brick dust.
+Commonly described by specialist dry rot treatment companies as looking like brick dust.

 • Active decay produces a musty, damp odour.